chromium/chromium/docs/dbus_mojo_connection_service.md

 Follow the example of CrOS Sensors' [changelist](https://chromium-review.googlesource.com/c/chromium/src/+/2352298).

 ### Steps to Add a usage for a CrOS process with a new D-Bus method:
-1. Add a method name & a well-known token in both CrOS platform and Chrome.
+1. Add a method name in both CrOS platform and Chrome.
    (Recommend: `platform2/system_api`)
 2. Add the busconfig policy in [MojoConnectionService.conf].
 3. Upon a D-Bus request coming from the CrOS service, pass one endpoint of the